United States men's national basketball team: 2006–2016

 Following the disappointments in 2002 and 2004, USA Basketball appointed Jerry Colangelo to be solely responsible for selecting the team.
 Colangelo made it clear that he would ask players for a three-year commitment—the 2006 FIBA World Championship and the 2008 Summer Olympics.
 In the 2006 Worlds, the team was eliminated by Greece in the semifinal, losing the game 101–95.
 The head coach was Duke University's Mike Krzyzewski, with assistants Jim Boeheim, Mike D'Antoni, and Nate McMillan.
 While some prominent players, such as Tim Duncan and Kevin Garnett, stated that they did not plan to play for the team, superstars Dwyane Wade, Kobe Bryant and LeBron James publicly announced their commitment for the 2006 Worlds and the ensuing 2008 Olympics.
-Wade, James and Carmelo Anthony were named captains of the 2006 USA World Championship Team.
+Wade, James and Carmelo Anthony were named captains of the 2006 US World Championship Team.

 The United States Team, dubbed Dream Team V or the Redeem Team, dominated Group B in pool play, defeating China, Angola, Greece, world champion Spain, and Germany by an average of 32.2 points.
-After finishing first in their group, the USA earned the right to play the fourth-place finishers in Group A, Australia.
+After finishing first in their group, the US earned the right to play the fourth-place finishers in Group A, Australia.
 The United States soundly defeated Australia 116–85 in the quarterfinal.
 Next up for the Americans in the semifinals was the 2004 Olympic gold medalist Argentina, led by Manu Ginóbili – the team that had beaten them in the semifinals four years prior.
 However, Ginóbili was hobbled by an ankle injury and only played sparing minutes in the first half.
-Behind Carmelo Anthony's 21 points, the USA defeated Argentina 101–81 to reach the gold medal game.
+Behind Carmelo Anthony's 21 points, the US defeated Argentina 101–81 to reach the gold medal game.

-On August 24, the United States defeated Spain 118–107 to capture the Olympic gold medal with the electrifying spark by team U.S.A. leading scorer Dwyane Wade adding 27 points with 4 3's and 100% shooting inside the line.
+On August 24, the United States defeated Spain 118–107 to capture the Olympic gold medal with the electrifying spark by Team USA leading scorer Dwyane Wade adding 27 points with four 3-point shots and 100% shooting inside the line.
 The victory ended an eight-year drought at major international competitions (Olympics & World Championships) with the first win since 2000.